baxtheman/redis-benchmark/presentation.md

 	- Write/append a file with every commands which alters the data on Redis

-## Is a database?
+## Security

-- What is a database for you?

-- non safe but very efficient ... safe but not very efficient

-- Redis is not a transactional database (no ACID)

-- There is no rollback

-- Isolation is always guaranteed at command level

-- Foreign key?
-Referential Integrity?
-NEIN
+- Redis is designed to be accessed by trusted clients inside trusted environments.

+redis.conf
+	bind 127.0.0.1

+- optional tiny layer of authentication

+	AUTH password

+- NO ACL

+- optional TLS support